The law on driving while over the alcohol limit or while under the influence of drugs is complex. Let’s look at what happens in a typical case.

 If you do plead guilty, we will argue for the period of disqualification and the fine to be kept to a minimum, and we’ll support you with good advice and professional representation through what may well be your first and only appearance in a court.

 Our drink driving and drug driving legal specialists are part of our London based driving offence solicitors team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.